kpath1999/kausar-blog-jekyll/README.md

 ## Retospective

 I found the whole process quite intuitive.
-Once you've set up Jekyll on your local computer, you best friends will be the 'config.yml', and '_posts' folder.
-Simply fill in the key attributes within the configuration file, and c/p your articles within the '_posts' folder.
+Once you've set up Jekyll on your local computer, you best friends will be the `config.yml`, and `_posts` folder.
+Simply fill in the key attributes within the configuration file, and c/p your articles within the `_posts` folder.
 And voilà!
 Your website is ready.

 Here's what the frontend looks like: